We are a congregation of the Evangelical Lutheran Church in America. Take a look at the ELCA’s mission and vision.

 Locally for us means the Lodi Area School District and the South-Central Synod of WI.
 Our denomination, the Evangelical Lutheran Church in America, is a member church of the Lutheran World Federation (LWF) and an ecumenical partner with many other denominations, faith traditions, and ministries nationally and worldwide. (“The LWF is a global communion of 145 churches in the Lutheran tradition, representing over 74 million Christians in 98 countries.”
 Source: https://www.lutheranworld.org/content/about-lwf).

-The Common Ground Church’s parent congregation, First Lutheran Church, Lodi, WI, was forged in 1878 through the merger of two congregations with Norwegian immigrant roots extending back to 1845.
-It was dissolved on August 16, 2020, in order to found a new missional faith community, the Common Ground Church.
+The Common Ground Church’s parent congregation, First Lutheran Church, Lodi, WI, was forged in 1878 through the dissolution of two founding congregations with Norwegian immigrant roots extending back to 1845.
+Likewise, First Lutheran Church prayerfully voted to dissolve and dispose of its assets (property) on August 16, 2020, in order to found a new missional faith community, the Common Ground Church.

 Former Anglican Archbishop of Canterbury, Rowan Williams, describes the relationship of God’s mission with the church this way: